syoo3015/su24/syllabus.md

 ### **Lab Sections**
 Labs will be held synchronously and are the primary place you will learn to program.
 Note that you are **strongly recommended** to complete all labs with a partner, and that partner-matching threads have been added to our Edstem Forum.
 On the first day of lab, Teaching Assistants (TAs) will help you find a partner in your assigned lab section.
+Labs will be located in SDH-200

 <br /><br />Lab assignments will be submitted to Gradescope.
 There will be two assignments for each lab: one wherein you'll submit the code you wrote, and one with conceptual checkoff problems.
 If you get a full score on both Gradescope assignments, you will get credit for that lab.
 Labs are graded on an all-or-nothing basis, which means if you don't get a full score on either (or both) of the two assignments, then you won't get credit for that lab.
 In our lab sections (which are held in SDH-200), TAs and Tutors will be available to help you with the problems.<br /><br /><b>We require all students to attend lab sections.</b><br /><br />